wouterbeek/ld-tutorial/README.md

 Follow these steps to run TriplyETL:

+1. Follow the prerequisites documented at [this link](https://docs.triply.cc/triply-etl/generic/getting-started/#prerequisites).

-1. Install dependencies
+2. Install dependencies

    ```sh
    npm i
    ```

-2. Create a TriplyDB API Token and set it in a file called `.env`:
+3. Create a TriplyDB API Token and set it in a file called `.env`:

    ```sh
    TRIPLYDB_TOKEN={your-token-here}
    ```

-3. Transpile:
+4. Transpile:

    ```sh
    npm run build